Oneida Indian Nation: Other business ventures

-The OIN has purchased a marina on the south-eastern shore of Oneida Lake and many plots of land in the area.
+The OIN has purchased a marina on the southeastern shore of Oneida Lake and many plots of land in the area.

 The Indian Country Media Network (ICMN) was owned by the Oneida Nation of New York until 2017; it included the Indian Country Today online newspaper.
 That year the OIN donated the news organization's assets to the National Congress of American Indians (NCAI).
 The NCAI has continued to publish Indian Country Today online.

 OIN land litigation

 Since the 1970s, the OIN have been involved in several lawsuits involving real property.
-In the 70s, the OIN filed suit seeking recovery of the original land grant contained in the 1794 Treaty of Canadaigua arguing the land was improperly transferred in violation of federal law and the US Constitution.
+In the 70s, the OIN filed suit seeking recovery of the original land grant contained in the 1794 Treaty of Canandaigua arguing the land was improperly transferred in violation of federal law and the US Constitution.
 As time progressed, the OIN began purchasing real property within this original grant as it became available.
 The OIN asserted its limited sovereignty status to claim the properties exempt from county and state property taxes.
 This culminated in several additional suits preceding the 2013 landmark agreement.